bidursapkota00/sl/PHP.md

 ## Form Handling

+**Explain the two HTTP functions to accept the user values from interface with suitable PHP program.**

 ### PHP $\_GET

 Used to collect form data sent via URL parameters (visible in URL).

+The data is appended to the URL like `page.php?name=John&age=25`

+Limited data size (URL length limit).

 **HTML Form:**